Velocidex/velociraptor-docs/content/blog/2023/2023-04-03-velociraptor-survey/_index.md

 were `Analysts` (57%) and `Managers` (26%) indicating that most of the respondents are people who know and use Velociraptor frequently.

-We wanted to get a feel to the type of companies using Velociraptor.
+We wanted to get a feel for the type of companies using Velociraptor.
 Users fell pretty evenly into company sizes, with about 30% of responses from small companies (less than 100 employees) and 20% of responses from very large companies of 10,000 employees or